purelb/purelb/website/content/operation/services/_index.md

       aggregation: '/32'
 ```

 This sets _externalTrafficPolicy: Local_ changing the behavior of both PureLB and kube-proxy.
-PureLB will only advertise the allocated address on nodes where the POD with the app label echoserver present.
-KubeProxy will not configure forwarding to send traffic over the CNI to PODs.
+PureLB will only advertise the allocated address on nodes where the pod with the app label echoserver present.
+KubeProxy will not configure forwarding to send traffic over the CNI to pods.

 ```plaintext